bevul/Book-cover-generation/README.md

 <img src="https://user-images.githubusercontent.com/92825775/192692964-a5cffe46-9aa3-4684-af01-308425d794eb.png" width="400">

 ## Used model
-For the implementation of the project, the model of the generative-adversarial network VQGAN + CLIP was chosen.
-Used model developed and published by Katherine Crowson.
+For the implementation of the project the model of the generative-adversarial network VQGAN + CLIP have been chosen.
+Used model is developed and published by Katherine Crowson.

 ## The main core of suggested method
 To use neural networks for generating raster and vector image of a book cover, to apply modules for adding its text elements and to demonstrate the result using augmented reality technology.